ElektraInitiative/PermaplanT/doc/decisions/backend_programming_language.md

 ## Decision

+We will use Rust as the backend programming language for Permaplant.

+## Rationale

 Rust has a growing community of developers and a robust ecosystem of libraries and tools, which can make it easier to build and maintain backend applications.
 Overall, Rust's combination of performance, safety, and support make it a viable option for backend development.

-## Rationale

 ## Implications